huuphuocle/dotted-image/README.md

 # Dotted-image

-This is a Python implementation of some algorithms for Poisson disk samplings.
+This is a Python implementation of some algorithms for stippling images.
+We use several algorithms for Poisson disk samplings (`poisson.py`) and also implement a method of optimization over a space of measures (`measure.py`).

 This is done in a small project with [Ho Thi Minh Ha](https://github.com/tmhho).

 To use this script, call